Skip to content Skip to footer

 Frameless Cabinets

-These cabinets are the easiest accessibility because the cabinet frame is eliminated meaning there is no frame seen like there is with inset.
-The front of the cabinet box is formed by the edges of the top, bottom and side panels of the cabinet box.
+These cabinets are the easiest to access because the cabinet frame is eliminated, meaning there is no frame seen like there is with the inset.
+The front of the cabinet box is formed by the edges of the top, bottom, and side panels.
 It is considered a bit more of a modern style and is also a popular option with homeowners.
 See an example here.

 Glaze

-Referring to a coating applied over the cabinet stain or paint that enhances or changes the color of the base coat.
-It also is a beautiful way to highlight intricate architectural designs in the cabinets such as moldings or corners.
+This refers to a coating applied over the cabinet stain or paint that enhances or changes the color of the base coat.
+It is also a beautiful way to highlight intricate cabinet architectural designs, such as moldings or corners.

 Rail